laura-feher/laura-feher-presentations/README.md

-# SECOORA-2025
-Presentation for the SECOORA SET Community of Practice 2025 Workshop
+# A repository of my past presentations